sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 On iPhone, open “Settings”, then enable “VPN”.

-On Mac, open “System Preferences”, click “Network”, then “Self-hosted strongSwan VPN” and finally “Connect” and enable “Show VPN status in menu bar”.
+On Mac, open “System Preferences”, click “Network”, then “Self-hosted strongSwan VPN” and, finally, click “Connect” and enable “Show VPN status in menu bar”.

 ### Step 37: test for leaks